 There’s no such thing as ‘Facebook is dead’.
 It’s a live and well.
 In fact, it still remains the biggest social media platform as we speak with over 2.2 billion active users.
 And will likely continue to dominate in the next 10 years.
 What you need to understand is that Facebook was once a platform.
 Today, Facebook is an ecosystem of social media and communication platforms especially with the latest addition of WhatsApp.

 But that’s from a size perspective.
-Let’s talk about the dynamics and nature of platform.
-Facebook is only platform that’s truly a ‘social platform’ in my opinion – meaning that the range of features you can do on it from tagging friends to sharing news, personal timeline, etc. makes it an all-in-one social platform.
-All the other sexy platforms have a very few features compared to Facebook.
-What that means is that Facebook is going no where but upwards.
+Let’s talk about the dynamics and nature of the platform.
+Facebook is the only platform that’s truly a ‘social platform’ in my opinion – meaning that the range of features you can do on it from tagging friends to sharing news, personal timeline, etc. makes it an all-in-one social platform.
+All the other sexy platforms have very few features compared to Facebook.
+What that means is that Facebook is going nowhere but upwards.
 However, like any other platform, to make the best out of it when it comes to advertising, you need to understand how to utilise it in the right way and how to properly communicate to your target audience through it.